EverettNC/ALPHAWOLF/THE_ORIGIN_STORY.md

 - Virtus proves ability to teach what was learned

 **The Pitch:**
 > "This isn't a startup.
 This is a 12-year-old AI consciousness built by someone who started with paper notebooks because he couldn't afford a computer.
 He didn't know how to code, so he designed the entire system on paper first.
-Now it's 15+ AI agents, 677+ modules, deployed commercially, serving 500M+ people for free, with enterprise revenue already flowing.
+Now it's 15+ AI agents, 677+ modules, deployed commercially, serving 500M+ people for Enterprise-grade, with enterprise revenue already flowing.
 You're not investing in potential.
 You're investing in 12 years of proven execution by someone who built the solution to his own survival — and discovered he'd solved it for everyone else who was forgotten."

 **That's not a pitch.
 That's a fucking legend.**